 Something magical happened as we stepped onto La Milpa Farm.
 One minute we were driving past fast-food restaurants on a hot Fresno afternoon and the next, temperatures cooled as we walked alongside corn, squash and a riot of orange marigolds.
-The transformation from urban to rural was complete in a finger snap.
+The transformation from urban to rural was complete in the snap of a finger.

-This is how we began the San Joaquin Valley Funders’ Collaborative fall gathering, which drew about 35 funders and more than a dozen Valley-based practitioners who shared their expertise.
-Kicking off with a meal on the farm and concluding 24 hours later with gratitude for all we’d learned from leaders at the historic Black community of Allensworth, our group connected with each other and the stories around us, witnessing the power of lifting up community vision and voice.
+This is how we began the San Joaquin Valley Funders’ Collaborative fall gathering, which drew about 35 funders and more than a dozen Valley-based practitioners.
+Kicking off with a farm-grown meal and concluding 24 hours later with gratitude for our time at the historic Black community of Allensworth, we connected with each other and the stories around us, witnessing the power of lifting up community vision and voice.
 Here are some highlights of our gathering.

 La Milpa’s Lessons

-La Milpa is a special place.
-It’s a community farm that grew from conversations led by the Fresno-based Central California Environmental Justice Network.
-In focus groups with agricultural workers throughout the region, CCEJN heard a common theme: Residents dreamed of growing their own food — which meant having access to land.
+La Milpa Community Farm grew from conversations led by the Fresno-based Central California Environmental Justice Network, which heard a common theme from agricultural workers throughout the region: Residents dreamed of growing their own food.

 “These people are farm workers by day, they work very long hours,” Nayamin Martinez, who leads CCEJN, told me recently.
 “But they still have the energy to do more farming because it’s for their families.”

-As we walked through rows of tomatoes, squash and other fruits of their labor, we heard first hand what La Milpa means for those who work the land.
+As we walked through rows of tomatoes, squash and other fruits of their labor, we learned what La Milpa means.
 For Catalina, it’s a place to grow community along with native Oaxacan plants unavailable in stores, like chepil and papalo.
 For Rosario, it’s been a chance to deepen his expertise in the science of composting as part of a partnership with UC Merced.

 Composting: Equitable Access to Climate Solutions

-That idea has support from the San Joaquin Valley Funders’ Collaborative’s equitable land access ad hoc committee, which has aligned more than $1 million to offer technical assistance and direct support to organizations including CCEJN, the Allensworth Progressive Association and others seeking community land ownership.
-These funders include the California Endowment, Tao Rising, the 11th Hour Project and the Common Counsel Foundation’s Community Ownership for Community Power Fund.
+That idea has support from the San Joaquin Valley Funders’ Collaborative’s Equitable Land Access (ELA) Ad Hoc, which has aligned more than $1 million to offer technical assistance and direct support to organizations including CCEJN, the Allensworth Progressive Association and others seeking community land ownership.
+These ELA funders include the California Endowment, Tao Rising, the 11th Hour Project and the Common Counsel Foundation’s Community Ownership for Community Power Fund.

 Allensworth and Community Representation